The Early Show: Good Morning! with Will Rogers Jr. (1956)

+The Jimmy Dean Show (1957)

-Next came Good Morning! with Will Rogers Jr., which lasted for 14 months before being replaced in April 1957 by a different version of The Morning Show, a variety program hosted by country music singer Jimmy Dean, which ended that December after nine months.
+On April 8, 1957, a different version of The Morning Show premiered, a variety program hosted by country music singer Jimmy Dean.
 The 45-minute program aired at 7:00 a.m.
 Eastern Time; it was followed by a 15-minute news program, the CBS Morning News, anchored by Richard C. Hottelet, and later Stuart Novins, which led into Captain Kangaroo at 8:00 a.m.

-The 1960s
+It ended on December 13 after eight months.

+The CBS Morning News (1963)

 CBS did not make any serious attempt to program against Today for eight years.
 The CBS Morning News debuted on September 2, 1963; the program was similar in style to its CBS Evening News counterpart in that it was also a hard news-focused program, featuring various hosts and correspondents from CBS News over the years.
 It debuted as a half-hour broadcast anchored by Mike Wallace, who joined the network that year, and aired Monday through Friday at 10:00 a.m.
 Eastern Time.
 Coincidentally, it replaced the daytime magazine program Calendar, which was hosted by Wallace's future 60 Minutes colleague Harry Reasoner.